stormcloud266/gatsby-starter-wyoming/README.md

 ### Fonts

-Web fonts can be changed in the gatsby-config file, and then updated in `src/assets/globalStyles/variables`
+Web fonts can be changed in the `gatsby-config.js` file, and then updated in `src/assets/globalStyles/variables`

 ```javascript
 {